inspec/inspec-aws/docs/resources/aws_ec2_placement_groups.md

 # aws_ec2_placement_groups

-Use the `aws_ec2_placement_groups` InSpec audit resource to test properties of multiple EC2 Placement Groups.
+Use the `aws_ec2_placement_groups` InSpec audit resource to test properties of multiple EC2 placement groups.

 ## Syntax

-### Ensure that a Placement Group ID exists
+### Ensure that a placement group ID exists

     describe aws_ec2_placement_groups do
       it { should exist }